 As a modern Star Wars fan you can not help but read article after article about “toxic fandom” and how it is killing Star Wars.
-I have made two key observations on the debate raging online from my viewpoint as both a Star Wars fan and a participant in modern pop culture using the 1997 Simpsons character “Poochie” to show the issues being discussed by mainstream Star Wars fans are nothing new and it is extreme right and left where the problems lay.
+I have made two key observations on the debate raging online from my viewpoint as both a Star Wars fan and a participant in modern pop culture using the 1997 Simpsons character “Poochie” to show the issues being discussed by mainstream Star Wars fans are nothing new and it is the extremities of the right and left where the problems lay.

 I am an avid internet researcher I need to be to do my job.
 A key part of understanding the internet is understanding the notion of identity and network culture online.
-How this plays into what is happening right now with Star Wars fandom is an intriguing story as it has many players involved in the Star Wars culture.
-When framing it within the notion of Henry Jenkins participatory culture, identity politics and social networks the canvas seems seemingly too complicated to resolve – but is it?
+How this plays into what is happening right now with Star Wars fandom is an intriguing story as there are many players involved in the Star Wars culture.
+When framing it within the notion of Henry Jenkins participatory culture, identity politics and social networks the canvas seems seemingly too complicated to ever resolve – but is it?

 I know that is a boring introduction but I wanted to frame basis upon which I am founding my argument.
 You can agree or disagree if you like.

 Let me start this by saying that I am a white male, the most despised kind of Star Wars fan if you believe the current news postings and social media commentary coming from LucasFilm and its supporters.
 But why?
 I, like many others, did not like a Star Wars film named The Last Jedi directed by Rian Johnson.
 In reality, all fans want are good Star Wars movies and the freedom to criticise when poor films and to laud good films.
 However, to criticise this film quickly became a problem that drove moral panic within the public sphere.
 Somehow all critical Star Wars fans became racists, bigots, and sexists in an endless array of articles online attacking them and defending The Last Jedi.